dbashford/hapi-route-builder/README.md

 ### With Defaults

-Using the example above, imagine that for every call to `/foo/{foo_id}/bar` that you needed to load user and context data into the request before making a judgement regarding whether or not the user is allowed to access the `bar` resource.

-Using defaults you could define that behavior across all the `/foo/{foo_id}/bar` routes using the same `pre` config.
+Using the example above, imagine that for every call to `/foo/{foo_id}/bar` user and context data must be loaded into the request before making a judgement regarding whether or not the user is allowed to access the `bar` resource.
+Using defaults that behavior can be defined across all the `/foo/{foo_id}/bar` routes using the same `pre` config.

 ```javascript
 var def = new RBDefault(function(rb) {